qarmin/czkawka/README.md

 ## Comparison to other tools

 Bleachbit is a master at finding and removing temporary files, while Czkawka only finds the most basic ones.
-So this two apps shouldn't be compared directly or be considered as an alternative to the second one.
+So these two apps shouldn't be compared directly or be considered as an alternative to one another.

 |                        | Czkawka     | FSlint     | DupeGuru          | Bleachbit   |
 |:----------------------:|:-----------:|:----------:|:-----------------:|:-----------:|